This post may contain affiliate links, which help keep this content free. (Full disclosure)

 Good news – kale superfood salad with salmon and avocado is even better made ahead!
 All the greens in it are sturdy enough to handle it.
 And, they taste even more delicious when they sit with the dressing in the fridge for a while.

 I like to make the sweet kale salad a few hours before I need it, but more is totally fine.
 Unlike more delicate greens, it will even survive overnight without a problem!
-I have a baby kale avocado salad I love to make as well, but that doesn’t keep nearly as well as this one.
+I have a baby kale avocado salad and ahi tuna salad I love to make as well, but they don’t keep nearly as well as this one.

 If you want to make the superfood salad in advance, just mix up the dressing with the greens, salmon, and blueberries and leave it in the fridge.
 Add the avocado and pistachios last, right before serving.
 That way, the avocado won’t oxidize and the pistachios will stay crunchy.